-"Major storms like the one we are expecting tomorrow are known to result in illness and even deaths from hypothermia and carbon monoxide poisoning, as well as exposures to a variety of substances." said Steven Marcus, MD, executive and medical director of the NJ Poison Center.
-"To prepare for tomorrow's storm, program the Poison Help Hotline (800-222-1222) into all phones (home, cell, office) now.
+"To prepare for tomorrow's storm, program the Poison Help Hotline (800-222-1222) into all phones (home, cell, and office) now," said Dr. Marcus.
 Keep your cell phone charged whenever possible.
+We learned from Super Storm Sandy how important a fully charged cell phone can be.
 If power is lost it may be lost for an extensive period of time and your cell phone may become your lifeline!
-Remember, the experts are hard at work responding to your calls for help, 24/7/365."
+"Remember, the experts are hard at work responding to your calls for help, 24/7/365.
+Protecting yourself and being prepared is half the battle when dealing with severe weather," said Marcus.

-Protecting yourself and being prepared is half the battle when dealing with such severe weather.
-"Below you will find key safety tips and prevention precautions that may potentially save your life or the life of a loved one," said Dr. Marcus.
+Key safety tips and prevention precautions that may potentially save your life or the life of a loved one,